pkalivas/radiate/docs/source/events.md

     engine.run(rd.GenerationsLimit(100))
     ```

     Its also completely possible to create more advanced forms of visualization or logging through this method.
-For example, below we will collect the score distrubution from each epoch using polars then plot it with matplotlib.
+For example, below we will collect the scores from each epoch then use polars to create a DataFrame and finally plot it with matplotlib.

     ```python
     class ScorePlotterHandler(rd.EventHandler):